nd1012/ObjectValidation/src/ObjectValidation Docs/index.md

 determine the nullability of the second generic type argument of the base type, because the nullability information will be discarded during your code compilation.
 For the dictionary item validation please specify the `ItemNullableAttribute` in that case.
-The same is valid for deep array validations.
+The same applies to deep array validations.

 ### More validations